fommil/fpmortals/manuscript/under-review.md

 create an instance of `StaticHandlers` and then import all of its members.

-`FS` has a method `interpret`, requiring implicit handlers for all of its dependencies.
 Our implicit `drone` and `machines` both use the `Id` execution context and therefore interpreting this program with them returns an `Id[WorldView]` that we can assert on.

 In this trivial case we just check that the `initial` method returns the same value that we use in the static handlers: